XpressAI/SparkCyclone/README.md

-* [Spark SQL](https://spark.apache.org/sql/): The plugin leverages Spark SQL's extensibility to rewrite SQL queries on the fly and executes dynamically-generated C++ code with no user code changes necessary.
+* [Spark SQL](https://spark.apache.org/sql/): The plugin leverages Spark SQL's extensibility to rewrite SQL queries on the fly and executes dynamically-generated C++ code on the VE with no user code changes necessary.
 * [RDD](https://spark.apache.org/docs/latest/rdd-programming-guide.html): For
   more direct control, the plugin's VERDD API API provides Scala macros that can be used to transpile normal Scala code into C++ and thus execute common RDD operations such as `map()` on the VE.
 * [MLlib](https://spark.apache.org/mllib/):  [CycloneML](https://github.com/XpressAI/CycloneML)
-  is a fork of MLLib that uses Spark Cyclone to accelerate many of the ML algorithms using either the VE or CPU.
+  is a fork of MLlib that uses Spark Cyclone to accelerate many of the ML algorithms using either the VE or CPU.